kworkflow/kworkflow/documentation/tutorials/kernel-config-manager.rst

 To show all the config files saved using kw, you just need to use::

-  kw kernel-config-manager --list # kw g -l
+  kw kernel-config-manager --list # kw k -l

 The above command displays the configs labels and the descriptions associated to them.